 Imagine an animal species where one creature can generate thoughts in other creatures' minds simply by causing the air molecules around them to vibrate.
 Although this sounds exotic, it is what we as humans do every time we speak and listen.
 In this course, we explore the perception and production of spoken language from an interdisciplinary perspective.
 Sample topics include perceptual and cognitive aspects of speech communication, speech signal acoustics, audio-visual speech integration, speech sound articulation, artificial speech recognition, multilingualism, and contextual influences on speech communication.
 Through laboratory exercises, students will replicate classic experimental findings and gain hands-on experience with acoustic and behavioural data analysis

 What are the linguistic and psychological implications of knowing more than one language?
 This course will explore topics such as the bilingual brain, the nature of bilingual language input, effects of age-of-acquisition and language similarity, the status of heritage languages, schooling in a second language (for example French Immersion programs), and research methodologies used in the study of bilingualism.
 Bilingual/multilingual corpora will be examined.
+The language of instruction will be English.
+Depending on the instructor, students may have the option to write assignments in either English or French.
+Written work must be completed in French for credit towards a Specialist (French) or Major (French).

 How do children's language comprehension and production abilities differ from adults?
 What can research on language acquisition tell us about why language looks the way it does?
 Developmental psycholinguists use experimental techniques to explore a range of topics in the area of child language comprehension and production.
 Drawing on cutting-edge interdisciplinary research, we will explore contemporary issues and debates in this area.